msh9/codinginthetrenches.com/content/post/2026-05-01-garbage-tax-hack/index.md

 In summary, a child's over funded 529 is a poor excuse to do real estate investing.
 This post was never about 529s though.
 It's a thinly veiled advertisement using buzzword hooks to get attention.

-I am aware that there's lot to pick apart in this analysis.
+I am aware that there is a lot to pick apart in this analysis.
 I skipped over property taxes, property maintenance, and insurance costs, all of which make the ROI worse.
 I could have assumed higher or lower growth rates with corresponding ROI impacts too.
-Ultimately though the point is 529 room & board disbursements are small compared to the total cost of buying a property.
+Ultimately the point is 529 room & board disbursements are small compared to the total cost of buying a property.

 If "wealthy parents" are doing this, it is because they wanted to buy a property in that specific area for themselves or for their kid.
 It is not because of some tax law, 529 account, hack that generates a tax free mortgage payments from investments.